Here’s Our Review Of Beyoncé’s New Whiskey, SirDavis

 Giddy up!

-Beyoncé caused a major splash when she announced late last month that she would be releasing a whiskey — called SirDavis — in partnership with the mega-conglomerate Moët Hennessy.
+Beyoncé caused a major splash when she announced late last month that she would be releasing a whisky — called SirDavis — in partnership with the mega-conglomerate Moët Hennessy.

 Here’s the lowdown on what’s in those beautiful ribbed bottles: